H-J-Uijterlinde/MineSweeper/README.md

 In the mean time I will work on new projects.

 # 20-06-2019
-Decided to implement one additional change, considering my primary goal was to produce an executable .jar file, which can be also be distributed as a single file.
+I decided to implement one additional change, considering my primary goal was to produce an executable .jar file, which can be also be distributed as a single file.
 This required some changes, primarily in the way that the application loads it resources, like images.
 Information on how this was achieved can be found in the comments inside the code.